wbor-fm/.github/profile/README.md

 # Hello!

-[WBOR](https://wbor.org) WBOR (91.1 FM) is the noncommercial, community public radio station licensed to Bowdoin College.
+[WBOR (91.1 FM)](https://wbor.org) is the noncommercial, community public radio station licensed to Bowdoin College.
 This is the public repository for our technology operations.
 Please [contact us](https://wbor.org/contact) if you have any questions.

 # Contributing
 We're delighted you want to help contribute to our online operations.
 We welcome folks at all levels of experience, whether you're a seasoned engineer or just starting out.